JuliaInv/BasicFWI.jl/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/regr4ahc7xrtopox?svg=true)](https://ci.appveyor.com/project/lruthotto/basicfwi-jl)

-# BasicFWI.jl - Basic Full Waveform Inversion in Julia.
+# BasicFWI.jl -  a lightweight basic Full Waveform Inversion in Julia.

 # Requirements

-This package is inteded to use with Julia versions 0.4.x.
+This package is inteded to use with Julia versions 0.7.

 This package is an add-on for [`jInv`](https://github.com/JuliaInv/jInv.jl), which needs to be installed.
 This is a basic FWI package, mostly used for teaching.